 To avoid delay or an adjournment, cross-applications must be made as soon as possible after notice of the first application is received.

 The registrar will serve a copy of the application, as soon as practicable, on any person named as respondent.
 It is important for the applicant to name as respondents people who have a sufficient interest in the resolution of the dispute to which the claim relates.
-The applicant must serve a complete copy of the application and any attachments.
+VCAT will send a complete copy of the application and any attachments to each respondent.
 The registrar must also arrange a time and place for VCAT to hear the matter, taking into account the convenience and location of the parties, the place where the contract arose and the venues at which VCAT sits in its Civil Claims List.
 Notice of that time and place will be given to all parties.

 VCAT is committed to using alternative dispute resolution (ADR).
 It is important to carefully read any notice to attend VCAT.
-The notice will advise the nature of the proceeding, whether it is a hearing, directions hearing, compulsory conference or mediation.
+If the amount of the dispute is between $500 and $5000, the dispute may be suitable for “fast track mediation”.
+This means that a mediator from the Dispute Settlement Centre of Victoria will assist to resolve the dispute.
+The notice will advise the nature of the proceeding, whether it is a hearing, directions hearing, compulsory conference, or mediation (including fast track mediation).
 The consequences of non-attendance may be that an order in made in favour of the other party.

 It is important to prepare your case carefully and logically.
 Do not leave obtaining reports, quotations, witness statements, photos or the like to the last minute.
 Remember that what you complain about is likely to be contradicted by the other party; therefore, independent evidence may be crucial.
 Consider the possible reply that, for example, “the defect can be repaired, so the goods do not need to be replaced”, and ensure your evidence deals with this issue.
 If VCAT accepts that replacement is the appropriate remedy, it may order that the goods be returned to the respondent.
 If you believe that this would entail risk of damage or expense then ensure your claim includes the additional cost.